rscircus/rscircus.github.io/_posts/2020-02-22-transformer.md

 ## Conclusion

 Today we had a look at the Encoder-Decoder architecture and setup and bugfixed the Annotated ipynb on Google Colab.
-You can find it [here](#overall-implementation).
-Unfortunately this implementation doesn't work, as we soon run out of memory on the free tier:
+You can find it [in the overall implementation at the bottom](#overall-implementation).
+Unfortunately this implementation doesn't work as of today, as we soon run out of memory on the free Colab tier:

 ![](https://rscircus.github.io/assets/img/20200222_Transformer_OutOfMemory.png)